FREQUENTLY ASKED QUESTIONS

 A. Our engines are sent out on "Mutual Aid" to other fire departments who have an incident and have requested additional help.
 Our engines are also sent out to support the State and Federal agencies responsible for wildland fire protection on large scale fires.

 Q. What do Florence Fire District Firefighters get paid?

-A. Florence Firefighters, including the Chief and other officers, are all unpaid volunteers.
+A. Florence Firefighters, including the Fire Chief and other officers, are all unpaid volunteers.
 The District Board employs a part-time paid secretary.